nomemory/mapneat/README.md

         // We remove the temporary path
         - "person._tmp"

-        // We rename "citizenships" to "citizenship"
-        "person.citizenships" %= "person.citizenship"
+        // We rename "citizenships" to "citizenship" because we don't like typos "person.citizenships" %= "person.citizenship"
     }